microsoft/vscode-docs/docs/containers/tutorial-django-push-to-registry.md

 Once `ALLOWED_HOSTS` have been declared, the next step is to push your Django image to a container registry:

-1. Ensure you image is tagged with the correct path registry path (e.g `username.azurecr.io/django-tutorial:latest`)
+1. Ensure your image is tagged with the correct path registry path (for example, `username.azurecr.io/django-tutorial:latest`).

-2. Open the **Command Palette** (`kb(workbench.action.showCommands)`) and select **Docker: Push**.
+1. Open the **Command Palette** (`kb(workbench.action.showCommands)`) and select **Docker: Push**.

-3. Choose the image you just built to push into the registry.
+1. Choose the image you just built to push into the registry.
 Upload progress will appear in the Terminal.

-4. Once completed, expand the **Registries** > **Azure** (or **DockerHub**) node in the **Docker** explorer, then expand the registry and image name to see the exact image.
+1. Once completed, expand the **Registries** > **Azure** (or **DockerHub**) node in the **Docker** explorer, then expand the registry and image name to see the exact image.
 (You may need to refresh the **Docker** explorer.)

     ![The built app image in the Azure Container Registry](images/quickstarts/python-django-image-in-acr.png)

-> **Tip:** The first time you push an image, you see that VS Code uploads all of the different layers that make up the image.
-Subsequent push operations, however, upload only the layers that have changed.
-Because it's typically only your app code that's changes, these uploads happen much more quickly, making for a tight inner loop.
-To see this, make a small change to your code, rebuild the image, and then push again to the registry.
-The whole process typically completes in a matter of seconds.
+> **Tip**: The first time you push an image, you will see that VS Code uploads each layer the image is comprised of.
+Subsequent push operations, however, will only update layers starting from the first that has been changed.
+Since you app code is usually what changes most often, this is typically why app code is copied in the final lines of a Dockerfile.
+To see this inner loop in action, make a small change to your code, rebuild the image, and then push again to the registry.

 Now that you've pushed your image to a registry, you're ready to deploy it to any container-ready cloud service.
 For details on deploying to Azure App Service, see [Deploy a container](https://docs.microsoft.com/azure/python/tutorial-deploy-containers-01).